 Upcoming regulatory reforms in Mexican pharma.
 Then read on!
-Prepared in association with Olivares, a leading global law firm, this is an extract from The Pharma Legal Handbook: Mexico, available to purchase here for USD 99.
+Prepared in association with Olivares, a leading global law firm, this is an extract from The Pharma Legal Handbook: Mexico, available to purchase here for GBP 99.

 1. Are there proposals for reform or significant change to the healthcare system?

 INITIATIVE BIOTECHNOLOGY MEDICINES (amends article 222 Bis of the General Health Law)

 Public health institutions should establish an effective differentiation mechanism to ensure adequate pharmacovigilance and continuity of medical treatment, thus preventing an automatic substitution of biotechnology / biocompatible drugs, without due medical prescription.

 INITIATIVE SELF-PRESCRIPTION (amends articles 112 and 310 of the General Health Law)

 The aim of the initiative is to avoid self-medication.
 In order to do this, it proposes: 1) to indicate that health education should include within its objectives the orientation and training of the population on the risk of self-medication and self-prescription; and, 2) establish that the advertising of over the counter products and herbal remedies should: I) include the legend –self-medication can aggravate the disease; and (II) disseminate the general characteristics of secondary reactions.

 INITIATIVE MEDICAL DEVICES (reform various regulations of the General Health Law)